Back

 Policy Content Strategist

-AI has fundamentally changed what's possible for government affairs teams: automating the manual, time-consuming research work that used to consume entire afternoons.
-But as AI tools multiply, an important question has emerged: which AI tool for which job?
+AI has fundamentally changed what’s possible for government affairs teams, including automating the manual, time-consuming research work that used to consume entire afternoons.
+But as AI tools multiply, an important question has emerged: Which AI tool should you use for which job?

-If you work in policy, your options fall into two broad categories: general-purpose AI tools like ChatGPT, and purpose-built AI tools designed specifically for policy work (like PolicyNote).
+If you work in policy, your options fall into two broad categories: general-purpose AI tools like ChatGPT and purpose-built AI tools like PolicyNote's AI Assistant designed specifically for policy work.

 Key Takeaways